locationtech/geomesa/docs/user/lambda/overview.rst

 The Lambda data store consists of an in-memory cache of recent updates combined with a delegate data store for long-term storage.
 In order to synchronize across instances, every write operation sends a message to a Kafka topic.
 Each data store instance consumes the topic and loads the ``SimpleFeature`` into its in-memory cache.
-After a configurable time-to-live without any updates for a given feature, the feature will be removed from the cache and persisted to the delegate data store.
+After a configurable time-to-live without any updates for a given feature, the feature will be persisted to the delegate data store and removed from the cache.
 The Lambda data store instances use Apache Zookeeper to synchronize cache state, ensuring a feature is only written once.
 Queries against the store will merge results from the cache and long-term storage.